- AI Workshops for Companies

-I help leaders, product teams, and software teams put vibe coding and AI-assisted development to work: from the first prototype to safe workflows with clear quality rules.
+I help leaders, product teams, and software teams use vibe coding and AI-assisted development in practical work - from the first prototype to safer workflows with clear quality rules.

-The right workshop depends on the job, not the tool.
+The right workshop depends on the work, not the tool.

-Some teams first need to understand what AI makes possible.
+Some teams first need to understand what AI can realistically do.
 Others want to build a prototype in a day.
 Software teams need standards for specs, reviews, tests, and privacy.
+The format starts where your team is now.

 Leadership

-For CEOs, founders, and executives who want to experience AI building and make better decisions about opportunities, risks, and first pilots.
+For CEOs, founders, and management teams who want to experience AI building themselves and make better decisions about opportunities, risks, and first pilots.

-- What is substance and what is hype?
+- What has substance, and what is hype?

 - Where do data, quality, and expectation risks appear?